-- · Isolate heater from the electrical supply. - Open the outer heater cover door by removing the screws on the left hand side and opening the door of the heater. - Disconnect the power supply and PWM control connectors of the fan
+- · Isolate heater from the electrical supply. - Open the outer heater cover door - Disconnect the power supply and PWM control connectors of the fan

 • Disconnect the venturi from the fan, by removing the two cap head screws.
 Retain the cork gasket for re-assembly